JamesH003/flight_academy/README.md

 ### Stripe API

-This project uses [Stripe](https://stripe.com) to handle the ecommerce payments.
+This project uses [Stripe](https://stripe.com) to handle the e-commerce payments.

 Once you've created a Stripe account and logged-in, follow these series of steps to get your project connected.